cslcalderon/predict_a_kart/README.md

 ## 📋 Project Overview & Figma

 Predict-a-Kart simulates epic battles between iconic Mario Kart characters across different maps!
 This simulation uses character stats, map-specific physics, and power-ups to determine who will cross the finish line first.
-You can run thousands of simulations, dive into physics-based results, and explore exciting CSV outputs! 📊
+You can run thousands of simulations, dive into physics-based results, and explore exciting CSV outputs!

-Figma:
+📊Figma:
 ### Features
 - 🏁 **Race Simulations**: Pit characters like Toad 🐸 and Bowser 🐢 against each other on maps like Choco Island 🍫 and Rainbow Road 🌈!
 - ⚙️ **Character & Map Data**: Each character has unique stats – from speed to handling, while each map has challenges like slipperiness and curves.